MindscapeHQ/raygun4py/README.rst

 Flask
 +++++

-To attach a request exception handler that enhances reports with Flask-specific environment data, use our middleware `flask.Provider`:
+To attach a request exception handler that enhances reports with Flask-specific environment data, use our middleware :code:`flask.Provider`:

 .. code:: python